WingRiders/nft-forge/docs/architecture.md

 ## Backend API

-The backend API is part of the Next.js server and it's written in TypeScript.
-It provides the following REST endpoints under the `/api` route:
+The backend API is integrated into the Next.js server and is entirely written in TypeScript.
+This ensures type safety, better maintainability, and a more reliable development process.
+The API serves as the backend interface for handling critical operations and is designed to efficiently manage requests between the frontend application and external services.
+It provides the following REST endpoints, all accessible under the `/api` route:

 ### `/ipfs/upload`

+This endpoint is responsible for uploading the provided file to the IPFS storage system.
+When a file is uploaded, it is automatically pinned to ensure it remains accessible within the IPFS network.
+One of the key features of IPFS is its content-addressed storage mechanism, which prevents duplicate data storage.
+If a file with identical content has already been uploaded to IPFS, the system will not store a duplicate copy.
+Instead, it will return the `cid` (Content Identifier) of the previously uploaded file.
+This approach ensures efficient use of storage resources while maintaining seamless accessibility of the file through its unique `cid`.

 #### Arguments

-Form data with a `file` entry containing the file to be uploaded.
-Only image files are supported.
-A file is considered an image if its MIME type begins with `image`.
-The MIME type is detected by checking the file's _magic number_.
+The endpoint expects form data that includes a `file` entry containing the image file to be uploaded.
+Only image files are supported to ensure compatibility with the intended use case.
+A file is classified as an image if its MIME type starts with `image`, such as `image/png` or `image/jpeg`.

+To determine the MIME type of the file, the system checks the file's _magic number_, a sequence of bytes at the beginning of the file that identifies its format.
+This method ensures that the file's type is accurately detected, even if the file extension has been altered.
+By relying on the magic number, the endpoint adds an additional layer of validation, ensuring that only legitimate image files are processed and uploaded.

 #### Returned data

-A JSON object with the following fields:
+The response from this endpoint is a JSON object containing essential information about the uploaded file.
+This object includes the following fields:

-- `name`: name of the uploaded file
-- `size`: size of the uploaded file
-- `cid`: identifier (Content ID) of the uploaded file
+- **`name`**: the name of the file that was uploaded.
+This value reflects the original filename provided in the upload request, allowing users to identify the file easily

+- **`size`**: the size of the uploaded file, measured in bytes.
+This provides a clear indication of the file's storage requirements and ensures transparency about the file's dimensions

+- **`cid`**: the Content Identifier (CID) associated with the uploaded file in the IPFS system.
+This unique identifier is generated based on the file's content using IPFS's content-based addressing.
+It serves as a permanent reference to the file, enabling retrieval from the IPFS network without relying on traditional location-based storage paths

 **Example response:**